 Instructions

-Toss beans with 1 tablespoon oil, honey, ½ teaspoon salt and ¼ teaspoon pepper until evenly coated; arrange in a single layer on a baking sheet.
+• Toss beans with 1½ tablespoon oil, 2 teaspoons honey, ½ teaspoon salt and ¼ teaspoon pepper until evenly coated; arrange in a single layer on a baking sheet.

-Immediately transfer beans to bowl with oil-garlic mixture and toss to coat; season with salt and pepper to taste.
-Add herbs, if using, and toss to combine.
-Transfer beans to a serving dish, sprinkle with pine nuts, and serve.
+• Immediately transfer beans to bowl with oil-garlic mixture and toss to coat; season with salt and pepper to taste.
+Transfer to a serving dish and top with ¼ cup basil, ¼ cup pine nuts and cheese.

 Notes